-If you haven't ordered your turkey yet and are looking for a simple go-to option, you can't go wrong with Asda's Norfolk-bred Extra Special Free-range British Corn-Fed Bronze turkey.
-The turkeys are corn-fed on organic farmland and their clean, cereal-based diet ensures a rich, buttery flavour from the skin and a succulence that makes for a deliciously moist and tender meat.
+If you haven't ordered your turkey yet and are looking for a simple go-to option, you can't go wrong with our Extra Special Free Range Corn Fed Bronze Large Turkey.
+The turkeys' clean, cereal-based diet ensures a rich, buttery flavour from the skin and a succulence that makes for a deliciously moist and tender meat.

-In terms of what size to get, use this rough guide:
+In terms of what size to get, use this as a rough guide:

 - 2-2.5kg serves 4-6

 Before you cook your turkey, rub the skin with seasoning, herbs or spices.
 This locks in flavour while the bird is cooking.
 You can choose any spices you like - go full-on festive with warming cinnamon and cloves, or add some fragrance with bay leaves and caraway seeds.
 For turkey with a sophisticated twist, try rubbing the skin with a glaze made from lemon zest and saffron - first grind up a pinch of saffron strands, add 2tbsp of boiling water and allow to infuse for 10 minutes.
 Then mix in the zest of one lemon and add some extra virgin olive oil, whisk together and rub it on the turkey.